Curry, Warriors cruise to 137-114 win over Timberwolves - NewsBreak

 Curry, Warriors cruise to 137-114 win over Timberwolves

-“I’ve said for years Draymond is kind of the heartbeat of our team,” coach Steve Kerr said.

-Klay Thompson went 5 for 8 from deep for 21 points and tied Joe Johnson (1,978) for 15th place on the NBA's career list for 3-pointers, helping the Warriors raise their perplexing road record to 2-9.
+Klay Thompson went 5 for 8 from deep for 21 points and tied Joe Johnson (1,978) for 15th place on the NBA's career list for 3-pointers made for the Warriors, who raised their perplexing road record to 2-9.
+They’ve won five of their last six games overall and eight of 11.

-Andrew Wiggins added 17 points against his old team, and the Warriors went 20 for 47 from 3-point range to move above the .500 mark for the first time in a month.

-“We’ve been in a good groove lately," Wiggins said.
-"We’re playing together.”

-“Steve just told us to play for each other and to simplify things and when we do that,” Thompson said, “we’re the best in the world.”

-Anthony Edwards scored 26 points for the Wolves.
-They were outrebounded 47-31 and allowed their highest opponent score of the season.
+Anthony Edwards scored 26 points for the Wolves, who were outrebounded 47-31 and allowed their highest opponent score of the season.

-“Our identity right now is super inconsistent, very Jekyll and Hyde,” coach Chris Finch said.
-"We’re not as physical or tough as I’d like us to be.”

-The Wolves finally came to life early in the fourth quarter with a 19-4 run that brought them within 10 points for their closest margin since midway through the first quarter.
-Curry, who had missed his first three shots after re-entering at the 8:25 mark, coolly swished a 3 from the wing out of a Warriors timeout to stem the tide and push the lead to 121-108.
+After the third quarter turned into casual outside shooting practice for both teams, the Wolves finally came to life early in the fourth quarter.
+A 19-4 run capped by a 3-pointer from Edwards brought them within 10 points, their closest margin since midway through the first quarter.

+Curry missed his first three shots after re-entering at the 8:25 mark.
+After the Warriors called timeout to stem the tide he swished a 3 from the wing to push the lead to 121-108.

+Karl-Anthony Towns added 21 points and Jaylen Nowell had 16 points off the bench for the Wolves, who are working through a lot of bad habits on both ends of the court — like standing around on the perimeter on offense.
+That trait is made more stark playing against an actively passing and cutting team like the Warriors.

 The Wolves played without Jaden McDaniels, their best perimeter defender who was sidelined by an illness, against a Warriors team that leads the league with 13 games of 30-plus assists and has long been the league king of the 3.

-Wiggins started with a soaring left-handed slam off a lob from Green just 12 seconds into the game.
-The Warriors made 17 of their first 21 shots for a 40-17 lead, built by a 28-4 run over a 4:27 stretch that Nowell finally halted a 3.
-The 47-27 deficit after one quarter was the largest for the Wolves this season.
+Wiggins started with a soaring left-handed slam off a lob from Green, a signal just 12 seconds into the game that the Wolves were going to have their hands full.
+The Warriors made 17 of their first 21 shots for a 40-17 lead, built by a 28-4 run over a 4:27 stretch that Nowell finally halted with his first of consecutive 3-pointers off the bench.
+The 47-27 deficit after one quarter was the biggest for the Wolves this season.

-“Guys are in shape now and running deep to the corners, and it’s really opening the floor up,” Green said.
-“And then most importantly our defense has picked up.”
+The Warriors also ended a six-game losing streak in Minnesota that spanned more than 3½ years.
+Their last win at Target Center was on March 19, 2019.

 TIP-INS

 Warriors: Golden State posted the second-highest first-quarter total in the NBA this season, according to Sportradar data.
 New York had 48 points in a loss to Oklahoma City on Nov.
 13. ...
-The Warriors also ended a six-game losing streak to the Timberwolves since March 19, 2019.
+The Warriors had a 36-22 edge in assists and have 30 or more in seven of their last eight games.

 Timberwolves: Austin Rivers drew his first start of the season in McDaniels' spot.
 He had five points in 29 minutes. ...
 Backup PG Jordan McLaughlin (calf strain) was sidelined for the third straight game and backup SF Taurean Prince (shoulder subluxation) was out for the second game in a row.